Chart Color Schemes

 Residential development activity is lower than average in Rochedale South according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Rochedale South experienced around 48 dwelling approvals per year over the past five financial years, totalling an estimated 242 homes.
-So far in FY-26, six approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 0.2 people moved to the area for each dwelling built.
-New construction has matched or outpaced demand, offering buyers more options and enabling population growth that could exceed current expectations.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Rochedale South experienced around 48 dwelling approvals per year over the past 5 financial years, totalling an estimated 242 homes.
+As of FY-26, 6 approvals have been recorded.
+The average population increase for each dwelling built in the area between FY-21 and FY-25 was 0.2 people per year.
+New construction has matched or outpaced demand, offering buyers more options while enabling population growth that could exceed current expectations.

-The average expected construction cost value of new dwellings is $631,000, indicating a focus on the premium segment with upmarket properties.
-Commercial approvals in FY-26 totalled $40.9 million, demonstrating high levels of local commercial activity.
+The average value of new dwellings developed is $631,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, there have been $40.9 million in commercial approvals, demonstrating high levels of local commercial activity.
 Compared to Greater Brisbane, Rochedale South maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
 However, development activity has moderated in recent periods.

-This level is also lower than the national average, reflecting market maturity and possible development constraints.
+Nationally, the level is lower, reflecting market maturity and possible development constraints.
 New development consists of 81.0% detached houses and 19.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.
 With around 494 people per dwelling approval, Rochedale South shows a developed market.
 Population forecasts indicate Rochedale South will gain 48 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development